citla-aly/DataScience-I-Project/README.md

 ### How to run the code
 - Clone the repository
-- Install dependencies: pip install -r requirements.txt
+- Install dependencies, inside DataScience-I-Project:  pip install -r requirements.txt
 - Render report: quarto render "path where the repository was cloned" + /DataScience-I-Project/final_l.qmd
 - To shows all file size information: ls -lh final_l.html